blocknotes/activeadmin_select_many/README.md

 Features:
 - search box
-- select on the left with available items
-- select on the right with selected items
+- available items on the left, selected items on the right
 - local/remote collections
 - double click to add/remove items
-- sortable
+- sortable (with up/down buttons)
+- no dependecies other than jQuery

 ![screenshot](screenshot.png)

+*(inspired by RailsAdmin associations selector)*

 ## Install